 CELEBRATING INDIA WITH THE WORLD

 Sabyasachi launches his largest flagship yet in Mumbai’s heritage district.
 The most realised iteration of Sabyasachi retail, the space is a sprawling living museum.
 “I have always believed that if you make something of consequence the world will come to you,” says Sabyasachi.
 The store has established itself as a landmark of luxury in India, it houses the largest bridal and couture salon, the international and Indian ready-to-wear collection, the largest collection of jewellery, an exhibition of archival pieces, and a discreet tea room for friends and visitors from across the globe.

-With more powerful global collaborations in the pipeline, his now thriving international ready-to-wear clothing, accessories and jewellery businesses—Sabyasachi is currently shaping the vision for the next 20 years...
+With his now thriving international ready-to-wear clothing, accessories and jewellery businesses—Sabyasachi is currently shaping the vision for the next 20 years...